Skip to contents

 mtext("Stratified sampling", side = 3, line = 1.75, cex = cex_text, at = 1, col = col_text)

-mtext("no measurment error", side = 3, line = 0.75, cex = cex_text2, at = 1, col = col_text)
+mtext("no measurement error", side = 3, line = 0.75, cex = cex_text2, at = 1, col = col_text)

 mtext("Random sampling", side = 3, line = 1.75, cex = cex_text, at = 2, col = col_text)

-mtext("no measurment error", side = 3, line = 0.75, cex = cex_text2, at = 2, col = col_text)
+mtext("no measurement error", side = 3, line = 0.75, cex = cex_text2, at = 2, col = col_text)

 mtext("Stratified sampling", side = 3, line = 1.75, cex = cex_text, at = 3, col = col_text)

-mtext("with measurment error", side = 3, line = 0.75, cex = cex_text2, at = 3, col = col_text)
+mtext("with measurement error", side = 3, line = 0.75, cex = cex_text2, at = 3, col = col_text)

 mtext("Random sampling", side = 3, line = 1.75, cex = cex_text, at = 4, col = col_text)

-mtext("with measurment error", side = 3, line = 0.75, cex = cex_text2, at = 4, col = col_text)
+mtext("with measurement error", side = 3, line = 0.75, cex = cex_text2, at = 4, col = col_text)

 mtext("Prevalence (%)", side = 2, line = 3, cex = 1.15)